libgd/libgd/src/readme.txt

   If you have problems

                       If you have any difficulties with gd, feel free to contact the author, Thomas Boutell.
+Problems
+                      relating to the gd2 format should be addressed to Philip Warner.

-Be sure to read this manual carefully first.
+                      _Be sure to read this manual carefully first. _

   Alphabetical quick index